Ankermgmt/ankermake-m5-protocol/documentation/mqtt-overview.md

 ### Payload Structure

 As detailed in the previous section, part of the payload is encrypted.
 The payload is split into two parts: an unencrypted header and an encrypted JSON body.
-A MQTT-only key is used to decrypt incoming messages and encrypt outgoing messages per AES-256-CBC.
+A MQTT-only key is used to decrypt incoming messages and encrypt outgoing messages using AES-256-CBC.
 This parsing and cryptography can be accomplished in your programs by using the `libflagship` library in this repository.

 In the `specifications` folder, you'll find a file named `mqtt.stf` that maps out the contents of the message payload.
-There's a few "[magic bytes](https://www.netspi.com/blog/technical/web-application-penetration-testing/magic-bytes-identifying-common-file-formats-at-a-glance/)" in there, but most of the application-specific JSON body is mapped out.